nebius/soperator-terraform/newbius/README.md

 > ```
 > Try to re-run `terraform apply` until they're gone.

+When it finishes, connect to the K8S cluster and wait until the `slurm.nebius.ai/SlurmCluster` becomes `Available`.

-Once resource creation is done, you will be able to connect to Slurm login node via SSH using provided public key as a `root` user.
+Once it's available, you will be able to connect to Slurm login node via SSH using provided public key as a `root` user.

 ```shell
 SLURM_IP='<NLB node / allocated IP address>'